joey3001/TapList-Redux/README.md

-# Joe's React based Tap List
+# Joe's Redux based Tap List

 #### This application uses React to create a simple UI wherein a user can create new kombucha taps & sell pints to customers.